 Attendance at conferences is seen as a key academic activity and one which is formative in developing one’s career, yet it can impose additional burdens on staff with parental or other caring responsibilities.
-While this may be a particular barrier for women and ECRs, the policy applies equally to male and female staff and graduate students attending conferences.
+While this may be a particular barrier for women and ECRs, the policy applies equally to all staff and graduate students attending conferences, regardless of gender.

 To provide small awards, up to £200, to contribute towards the additional costs of care for staff and graduate students of the Mathematical Institute attending conferences or other work-related training (see Note).

 Note: Applications will now also be considered from non-members of the department to support such costs that would facilitate attendance at an activity/event organised from within the department - e.g. for those visiting us to speak at a seminar or conference.

 We recognise that formal caring responsibility is not limited to childcare.
 Other needs should be presented as part of the request for support and considered case by case.